Ahhgust/Demixtify/Readme.md

 ## Exome sequencing

-We also provide files for mixture detection in whole exome sequencing data.<br>
+We also provide files for mixture detection/deconvolution in whole exome sequencing data.<br>
 See: [hg38](SupplementaryMaterial/hg38), and look for files with  "exome100bppad"  in the name.
+Note, these files have only been tested for mixture detection (ie, v0.1 of the software)

 <br>